 Our locks trail unearths the secrets of the local area through first-hand observation of the canal and the buildings which surround it.
 Did you know there is a chocolate factory in Birmingham and boats brought the ingredients to make this yummy treat?
 Discover how boats moved cargoes around the system and how boats navigate up and down hills.

-This session helps children understand how and why canals were built and how they changed Britain.
+This session helps children understand how and why canals were built, how they changed Britain and how canals are different to rivers.
 It provides an interactive way of discussing local industry and how the arrival of the canals shaped the landscape.

 Have a go at building model canal bridges and find out why arches are such a good shape.

 All our visits include learning about water safety and how respecting the canal environment is vital.
 We offer pre-visits, where our volunteers can come into your school to run a water safety assembly or incorporate it into your canal-side visit.

 This indoor workshop helps children understand what life was like for boating families in Victorian times, and considers how life is different for people living in different times and places.
 The Boating Families workshop is delivered through storytelling and object handling.
 There is even the opportunity for children to try on canal costumes.

 On special occasions our Heritage Boats visit Cambrian Wharf and offer a unique opportunity for children to step on board to see inside the cabin where boating families lived.

 These are available on specific dates.
 Please enquire when booking a visit.